SERVING THE PACIFIC NORTHWEST

 STEP 5: Excavate

-Excavate soil 6″-8″ below finished grade depending on your application type.
+• Once you have the grade and your lines set, you can begin to excavate.
+Excavate the soil 6″-8″ below finished grade depending on your application type.
 Areas that will receive vehicular traffic will require more excavation than areas that only receive pedestrian traffic.

 STEP 6: Set the base